 If your healthy smoothie post gets a ton of likes, it’ll have a better chance of competing with other top posts with similar hashtags, and might even appear on Instagram’s Explore page.
 The Explore page, which you can find on Instagram by clicking on the magnifying-glass symbol, is a compilation of posts you’ve liked and posts liked by accounts with which you often interact.
 Since the Explore page shows users posts their followers like, it’s an effective way for your business to reach a new audience.

 But while having a bunch of likes is valuable, it’s only a productive marketing strategy if you’ve achieved them organically.

 Buying Instagram likes might seem like a good method to increase engagement, but it’s actually a dangerous tactic that can do quite the opposite, decreasing your engagement and destroying your brand’s reputation.

-Read on to find out the two ways users currently buy Instagram likes, and how taking either road can poke holes in your marketing strategy.
+This post from HubSpot covers the two ways users currently buy Instagram likes, and how taking either road can poke holes in your marketing strategy.

 How to Buy Instagram Likes

 There are two types of services you can use to buy likes on Instagram.
 The first type of service sells likes from fake accounts.
 The second type of service sells Instagram bots, which then follow real accounts and like other people’s posts for you (with the expectation that these people will then follow and like your posts, in return).